adam7234/charmcitybuildclub/contact.md

 <div class="ml-embedded" data-form="eoJUQ6"></div>

-Charm City Build Club is built around practical community projects, shared effort, and learning by doing.
-If you have a project to submit, want to volunteer, or just want to ask a question, reach out directly.

 ## Submit a project

 If you have a small, practical project that could benefit from community support, send the details by email or text.